 This finding suggests that some of the early blood tests were more sensitive than the brain scans in detecting the disease in its very early stages.

-People with the disease eventually lose the ability to perform their daily tasks, and Alzheimer’s currently ranks as the sixth leading cause of death in the United States.
+People with the disease eventually lose the ability to perform their daily tasks, and Alzheimer’s currently ranks as the

 Alzheimer’s disease develops as a result of progressive changes in the brain.
 Before noticeable symptoms appear, a buildup of proteins creates amyloid plaques and tau tangles, both of which lead to serious issues for neurons.